 High dimensional (mass and flow) cytometry (HDCyto) experiments have become a method of choice for interrogating and characterizing cell populations at high throughput.
 Here, we present a R-based pipeline for differential analyses of HDCyto data, largely based on Bioconductor packages.
-We computationally define cell populations using FlowSOM clustering and facilitate an optional but reproducible strategy for manual merging of algorithm-generated clusters.
-Our workflow offers different analysis paths, including association of cell type abundance with a phenotype, or changes in signaling markers within specific subpopulations or differential analyses of aggregated signals.
-Importantly, the differential analyses we show are based on regression frameworks where the HDCyto data is the response; thus, we are able to model arbitrary experiments designs, such as those with batch effects, paired designs and so on.
-In particular, we apply generalized linear mixed models for analyses of cell population abundance or cell-population-specific analyses of signaling markers, allowing overdispersion in cells count or aggregated signal across samples to be appropriately modeled.
-To support the formal statistical analyses, we encourage exploratory data analysis at every step, including for quality control (e.g., multi-dimensional scaling plots), for reporting of clustering results (dimensionality reduction, heatmaps with dendrograms) and for differential analyses (e.g., plots of aggregated signal).
+We computationally define cell populatios using FlowSOM clustering, allowing for optional but reproducible manual merging.
+There are several differential analyses of interest: the differences in cell type abundance that are associated with a phenotype, or differences in signaling markers within specific subpopulations or differential analyses of aggregrated signals.
+Importantly, the differential analyses we show are based on regression frameworks where the HDCyto data is the response; thus, we are able to model arbitrary designs, such as those with batch effects, paired designs, etc. In particular, we apply generalized linear mixed models for analyses of cell population abundance or cell-population-specific analyses of signaling markers, allowing overdispersion in cells count or aggregated signal across samples to be appropriately modeled.
+To support the formal statistical analyses, we include various visualizations at every step of the analysis, including for quality control (e.g., multi-dimensional scaling plots), for reporting of clustering results (dimensionality reduction, heatmaps with dendrograms) and for differential analyses (e.g., plots of aggregated signal).